cycle/docs/intro/quick-start.md

 ]);
 ```

 > We will explain what each generator is doing in later sections.
-Please note, while complining your schema `SyncTables` will automatically adjust your database structure!
+Please note, while computing your schema `SyncTables` will automatically adjust your database structure!
 Do not use it on a real database!

 The resulted schema can be passed to ORM.